General Information for Contributors

 7. Submitting the Manuscript.

-Manuscripts should be sent to the editor, Janet Sinder, Brooklyn Law School Library, 250 Joralemon St., Brooklyn, NY 11201, e-mail: firstname.lastname@example.org.
-Electronic versions in either Word (preferred), WordPerfect, or PDF may be sent by e-mail.
+Manuscripts should be sent to the editor, James E. Duggan, Tulane Law School, 6329 Freret St., New Orleans, LA 70118, email: firstname.lastname@example.org.
+Electronic versions in either Word (preferred), WordPerfect, or PDF may be sent by email.
 If manuscripts are submitted in paper format, two complete copies should be mailed to the address above.

 The editor will notify the author that the manuscript has been received and inform the author when an acceptance decision may be expected.
-After an article has been accepted, the editor will require an electronic manuscript, either on disk or as an e-mail attachment.
+After an article has been accepted, the editor will require an electronic manuscript.

 The author (one designated author, if there are multiple authors) will receive a clean copy of the manuscript before it is sent to the printer.
 The copy must be proofread, approved, and returned within 15 days.
 Before publication, the author will be asked to agree to the Journal’s policy on classroom photocopying, which is published in each issue of the Journal.
-Upon publication, the author will receive two free copies of the issue in which the article appears, plus twenty-five individual offprints of the article itself.
-A form for ordering additional reprints will be sent to the author at the time the issue is published.
+Upon publication, the author will receive two free copies of the issue in which the article appears, plus 25 individual offprints of the article itself.
+For additional copies or offprints, please contact Ashley St. John, AALL Marketing and Communications Manager, at email@example.com.